mkhuda/docker-postgresql-multidatabase/README.md

 # Docker Multiple Database for PostgreSQL

-Based on Postgresql 9.5 (Can be used to any versions).
+Based on Postgresql 9.5 (Can be used to any versions) with Persistent Data.

 ## Usage